 -

 Coffee grind size: arguably the most important part of coffee brewing, the coffee grind size is crucial for a consistent and flavorful brew.
 Remember to grind your coffee the same day to ensure freshness.
 Ideally, grind with an allround electric burr grinder, like the X54, as this provides an even grind size every time and stepless grind adjustment for espresso to cold brew brewing methods.
+Or, if you want to be able to quickly switch between different beans, go with a single dose grinder

 -